 Today, our travels take us to the magnificent Mount Vernon Estate to mingle with dozens of colonial attired artisans demonstrating their 18th-century crafts and selling traditional wares such as baskets, wood carvings, tin and ironwork, as well as leather working, furniture and more.
 Food vendors will also have colonial-inspired fare to purchase for lunch on your own while you enjoy colonial music and family fun.

 See the city in a different light as we travel through the illuminated capital at night.
 Hear historical tales about the fascinating history of Washington D.C. as you ride along the same streets the presidents have traveled.
-Along the way, we will make a stop at the National Christmas Tree including the "Pathway of Peace," decorated trees representing all 50 states..
-A stop at the Mormon Temple Festival of Lights with a Live Outdoor Nativity Scene.
+Along the way, we will make a stop at the National Christmas Tree including the "Pathway of Peace," decorated trees representing all 50 states and a stop at the Mormon Temple Festival of Lights.